The history of Public Relations

 Throughout the last few centuries, public relations has served as a go-to for people to build strong relationships and maintain a positive public image.

 As technology grew, so did public relations.
-The introduction of mass media like television and radio, caused messages to reach all corners of the globe and paved the way for some of the most effective public relations campaigns the world had ever seen.
+The introduction of mass media like television and radio, helped spread messages around the globe and paved the way for some of the most effective public relations campaigns ever created.

-In the early 1900’s, amidst the Women’s Liberation Movement, arguably one of the most famous publicity stunts took place as the cigarette company Lucky Strike hired Edward Bernays to increase their sales.
+In the early 1900’s, amid the Women’s Liberation Movement, arguably one of the most famous publicity stunts took place as the cigarette company Lucky Strike hired Edward Bernays to increase their sales.